ChiNoel-osu/FolderThumbnailExplorer/README.md

 	1. Favorite directories.
 	2. Favorite folders.
 	3. A photo viewer that gets the job done.
+ 	4. Image caching system that doesn't rape your harddrive.
-	4. Multi-Language support.
+	5. Multi-Language support.
 (Currently zh-CN and en-US, it's fairly easy to add languages.)

 ## What needs to be done
-- Image caching so it doesn't rape the harddrive.
 - A better UI and UX.
 - More shortcuts.
 - Fix bugs.